 European dividend growth investors typically want broad access to many international stock markets.

-This allows us to take benefit of all those little gem’s out there, whether it’s in the Netherlands, Germany, United States or somewhere in Asia (i.e. Japan).
+This allows us to take benefit of all those little gems out there, whether it’s in the Netherlands, Germany, the United States, or somewhere in Asia (i.e. Japan).

-Good news here, because DEGIRO provides access to more than 50 exchanges across 30 countries for trading shares4.
+The good news here is that DEGIRO provides access to more than 50 exchanges across 30 countries for trading shares4.

-Some dividend growth investors also like option trading to earn some additional income.
+Some dividend growth investors also like options trading to earn some additional income.

-In such cases the availability to stock markets looks a bit different.
+In such cases, the availability of stock markets looks a bit different.

 As an example, you will most often not be able to trade options in popular US stocks.